Overview

 Side by Side Management

-Trust Private Funds invest are willing to accept direct investments from VCM’s clients.
-In such
+Private Funds invest are willing to accept direct investments from VCM’s clients.
+In such cases, VCM

-be presented to those clients for whom VCM believes, based on the client’s stated financial
+those clients for whom VCM believes, based on the client’s stated financial profile and

 In addition, conflicts could exist in the allocation of investment opportunities for SMAs, sub-